Is Sheetrock the same as drywall? There’s an easy answer to the Sheetrock vs drywall question, along with a fascinating history.

 Plaster is then pressed between two thick sheets of paper.
 Depending on the type of drywall, the gypsum core can have additives like fiberglass mats.

-Paper sheets hold the gypsum together and make the panels more moisture-resistant or flame-retardant.
+Paper sheets hold the gypsum material together and make the panels more moisture-resistant or flame-retardant.

 Who Invented Drywall?